5 Key Big Data Trends (2023 & 2024)

 With privacy, bias, and other regulatory concerns surrounding big data, experts predict that companies will be paying special attention to data governance in the coming months.

-Search volume for “data governance” is up nearly 200% in recent years.
+Search volume for “data governance” is up 100% in recent years.

 In 2020, only 10% of the global population had their personal data protected by privacy laws.